cds-snc/forms-api/docs/_pages/en/making-requests.md

 Files are linked directly within responses accompanied by an attribute that shows whether scanning for malicious files detected any potential harm.

-While there is a file scanning software implemented via Amazon Web Services (AWS), it is your responsibility to check the <code>isPotentiallyMalicious</code> attribute before opening the linked files.
+While there is a file scanning software implemented via Amazon Web Services (AWS), to mark files, it is your responsibility to check the <code>isPotentiallyMalicious</code> attribute before opening the linked files.
 You can decide how to use this attribute, for example: sending a warning in the logs, running a quarantine system, or other logic you develop based on how you and your security team want to safeguard against malicious files.

 #### To retrieve files uploaded to a form: